rhysyim/londonBusCheckerTelegramBot/README.md

 A Telegram bot for London buses about arrivals and bus routes.

 ## Usage
-Go to Telegram and send /start to @londonBusChecker_bot or go to https://t.me/londonBusChecker_bot

 Use /help for more information about the bot